nazmus767921/easy-css-modules/readme.md

 <div className={`${styles.heading} ${styles.paragraph}`}>***</div>;
 ```

-**_It is okay.
-But it gets very messy and tedious when templating the classNames like this.
-But with easy-css-modules we can get rid of this hastle._**
+**_It's acceptable, but templating classNames in this manner can become messy and tedious.
+However, with easy-css-modules, we can eliminate this hassle._**

 ## Usage